Skip to main content

 Our Commitment

-We believe theatre has the power to bring people together, to illuminate the human experience, and inspire understanding.
-At Cincinnati Playhouse in the Park, we exist to celebrate differences, uplift our shared humanity, and confront the injustices and inequities that shape our city and nation.
+We believe theatre has the power to bring people together, to illuminate human experience, and inspire understanding.
+At Cincinnati Playhouse in the Park, we celebrate differences, uplift our shared humanity, and illuminate the injustices and inequities that shape our city and nation.

 We welcome people of all races, ethnicities, religions, sexualities, gender identities, ages, abilities, backgrounds, countries of origin and other historically excluded communities.
 This commitment will be reflected in our programming, audience, outreach and all those connected with the Playhouse — management, staff, Board of Trustees, volunteers and vendors.